 Unique things to do in Brno and around

-Discover stories hidden at Brno old town
+Discover hidden stories in Brno old town

 Visit the impressive Villa Tugendhat

 After reading this post and listing all cool things to do in Brno, go to the official Villa Tugendhat website and book your tour.
-Even if you are not an architecture lover, don’t miss the opportunity.
+Even if you are not an architecture lover, don’t miss this opportunity.

 Stay at Hotel International Brno

 Usually, hotels need to be comfy, clean and have a good value for the money you pay.
 But what could be better than staying in a place that not only has all that but is also an architectural statement?
 The Best Western Hotel International Brno was built from 1959 to 1962, designed by Ernest Krejza and Molos Kramoliše.
 It was inspired by the Brazilian architect Oscar Niemeyer.
 Of course, for us, it was a delightful surprise staying in a hotel that not only showcases the late features of Functionalist architecture, but that was inspired by an amazing architect from our country.